ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script

- 3. A script that displays current directory contents in a long format
+4. A script that displays hiden contents